Kendra Caldwell ‘Oppressed’ By The Duggars? Fans Are Concerned For Joseph Duggar’s New Bride

 Duggar and Caldwell announced their engagement back in May of 2017.
 In a joint statement, the couple assured fans that they couldn’t wait to get married and that they are looking forward to starting a life together.
 Once again, the pair appeared thrilled at the prospect of marriage and Caldwell seemed perfectly normal.
 Unfortunately, they have not addressed any of the rumors surrounding the family’s oppressive religion.

-While fans continue to worry about Caldwell’s situation, OK Magazine reports that she and Duggar are currently enjoying life as newlyweds.
+While fans continue to worry about Caldwell’s situation, OK!
+Magazine reports that she and Duggar are currently enjoying life as newlyweds.
 The two recently shared a video thanking fans for their support over the past year.
 The location of the video is unknown, though a Taco Bueno can be seen in the background.
 The franchise only has restaurants in Texas, Oklahoma, Colorado, Louisiana, Kansas, Arkansas and Missouri, which means the pair stayed relatively close to home for the honeymoon.

 Caldwell and Duggar exchanged vows back on September 8.
 The ceremony took place in front of close friends and family members at First Baptist Church, which is in Siloam Springs, Arkansas.